NexPlayer/NexPlayer_Android_Widevine/README.md

 # How to use Widevine DRM on Android

-Widevine allows to licentiate, distribute and protect both content and its playback.
+Widevine allows to distribute and protect both content and its playback.
 WV uses MediaDRM, which is a module provided by google, and used for obtaining keys to decrypt content.

 There are two types of Widevine: <strong>MediaDRM</strong> (From Android 4.0.3) and <strong>Software Widevine</strong>